pedroth/BitCalculator/README.md

 ## Variables

-Assign variables
+Assign variables:
 `A = 11;`

-Using variables
+Using variables:
 `A+A+A;`

-Assign variables with other variables
+Assign variables with other variables:
 `B = 10*(A+A+A);`

 # Grammar